cancel icon

 Use a laptop stand and external keyboard

 The single most important change you can make is to separate your screen from your keyboard.
 Raise your laptop to eye level using a dedicated stand, a box, a few thick books, or even a monitor arm.
 Then plug in an external keyboard and mouse at the desk level.
 This simple change eliminates the core problem: you can position both your eyes and your wrists in a neutral position at the same time.
+Getting your laptop position right is the foundation of correct laptop posture and everything else follows from it.

 When your screen is at the right height, your eyes naturally fall on the top third of the screen.
 Your external keyboard should sit directly in front of you, with your elbows at 90 degrees and your forearms parallel to the desk.
 An external mouse, placed immediately to the right of the keyboard (or left, if you're left-handed), prevents the constant reaching and shoulder tension caused by built-in trackpads.